 So you're ready to find the right insurance coverage for your home.
 Let’s do this.
 We’ve been around the block a few times and know that finding insurance quotes can be a bit tricky—the process can be long, tedious and confusing.

 Lucky for you, our independent insurance agents are here and can handle all the dirty work.
 They'll shop and compare policies from multiple carriers to find the best coverage.
-Best part is, they’ll break down all that fancy insurance-y technical jargon in a way that's easy to understand.
+The best part is, they’ll break down all that fancy insurance-y technical jargon in a way that's easy to understand.

 But before we get too far ahead of ourselves, let’s talk about homeowners insurance quotes, how they’re made and how to get the best ones placed on the table in front of you.